Thermal and mechanical properties of materials

 - Introduction/definitions: what are mechanical properties?

-- Stress-strain relationships:
+- Stress/strain relationships:

-stresses: normal, tangential
+constraints: normal, tangential

-strains: tension, shear, expansion
+deformations: tension, shear, expansion

-stress-strain curve: elastic range (Hooke), plastic, striction
+stress-strain curve: elastic (Hooke), plastic, stricture

-definition of different types of material
+definition of different types of materials

 - Elastic range: